DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 -	The segments include 'Champions,' 'Loyal,' 'Potential Loyalists,' 'Small Buyer/Cannot Lose,' 'At Risk,' 'Need Attention,' and 'Lost.'
 -	Customers fall into different segments based on their RFM scores, with each segment representing a different level of engagement or risk.

-**Visuatizatioon of Result**
+**Visualization of Result**

 <p align="center">
   <img src="https://github.com/DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/blob/main/assets/rfm_value_segment_for_method_1.png" alt="categories-1" width="auto" height="300">
 </p>

 <div align="justify">
-- The above plot shows that method classifies around 1800 customers in the low-value category, and the customers classified as mid-value and high-value categories are nearly the same.
+- The above plot shows that the method classifies around 1800 customers in the low-value category, and the customers classified as mid-value and high-value categories are nearly the same.
 </div>
 <br>
 <p align="center">